-The United States is a highly diversified society with a market driven economy, and its standards system encompasses and reflects this reality.
-The U.S. standards system framework of multiple and varied standards sources is strengthened whenever standards developers share a common vision for meeting stakeholder needs.
-It is important for public and private sectors to share this common vision, since they provide the people, the resources, the technical contributions, and the intellectual vitality that underpin the U.S. standards system.
-The active involvement of government at all levels, i.e., federal, state, and local, is key to both the development of the vision and the implementation of a standards strategy for the United States.
-Through this public-private partnership, the U.S. standards system is able to respond most effectively to the strategic needs of the nation, both domestically and internationally.
+The United States is a highly diversified society with a market driven economy, and its standards system reflects this diversity, encompassing multiple and varied standards sources.
+The system produces standards that are consistent with the principles of the World Trade Organization (WTO) Agreement on Technical Barriers to Trade (TBT) and the WTO TBT Committee Decision on international standards.

+The U.S. standards system promotes the public good, elevates national health and safety, drives innovation and U.S. competitiveness, and contributes to a fairer and more liberalized global trading system.
+The public and private sectors provide the people, resources, technical contributions, and intellectual vitality that underpin the U.S. standards system.
+The active involvement of industry and government at all levels (i.e., federal, state, and local), is key to both the vision and implementation of a standards strategy for the United States.